 The 32-year-old office supply co-ordinator had almost recovered from the shock and was taking a quiz about which member of the Avengers would be his BFF when he was interrupted by a second alert.

-“I thought the first one was annoying,” said Jenkins, “But imagine how I felt when they bothered me AGAIN to say that the missing child had been located and was safe.
-I was like, overshare much?”
+“I thought the first one was annoying,” said Jenkins, “But imagine how I felt when they bothered me AGAIN.
+I was like, over do it much?”

-Jenkins looks forward to returning home where he can relax from the day’s trauma with some premium Netflix bullshit.
+Jenkins looks forward to unwinding from the day’s trauma with some premium Netflix bullshit.